shreevigneshs/shreevigneshs.github.io/_pages/contact.md

 classes: wide
 ---

-If you would like to get into contact, just shoot me an email @ shreevignesh dot 0 at gmail dot com !
+If you would like to get into contact, just shoot me an email!